GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

       - not necessarily *this* anymore: write a config file and parse a log file.
-      - but we might have this: the trace consumer is code that uses some API: this API can demand values, control precision?, etc.
+      - but we might have this: the trace consumer is code that uses some API: this API can demand values, control precision, etc.
-        Ideally this code could exist in a separate process than the trace producer is in.
+        Ideally this code could exist in a separate process than the process of the trace producer.
     3. tracing infrastructure: this may need to be "re-imagined", but the function here is simply to efficiently connect the trace consumers to the trace producers.